Upgrading Event Broker Services in Solace Cloud

 • Confirmation that the event broker service images are available.

-If the pre-upgrade checks fail and the upgrade cannot be performed, you will be contacted by Solace with information as to why the pre-check failed, actions you can take to address the failures, and to reschedule the upgrade.
+If the pre-upgrade checks fail and the upgrade cannot be performed, you will be either be contacted by Solace with information about why the pre-check failed, actions you can take to address the failures, and to reschedule the upgrade.
+For self-serve upgrades, you will find reasons why the upgrade couldn't proceed in the upgrade logs.

 High Availability Event Broker Service Upgrade